Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 Before taking any action, make sure to assess how valid and severe the complaint is.
 It’s best to check with your city’s jurisdiction if there is a maximum limit on the level of noise decibels.
 This way, you will know if the tenants exceed the maximum level, helping you decide on how to go about dealing with the complaint.

 It’s important to figure out the nature of the noise complaint before you confront the tenant.
-Sometimes, noise complaints are from unreasonable neighbors who aren’t being understanding or considerate.
+Sometimes, noise complaints are from unreasonable neighbors who aren’t understanding or considerate.

 Also, there’s a possibility that your tenants may not be the cause of the noise.
 It’s also recommended to ask other neighbors (aside from the complainant) if they also notice the noise and if it’s bothering them as well.